Quagga/quagga/HACKING.md

 Please think very carefully before making code conditional at compile time, as it increases maintenance burdens and user confusion.
-In particular, please avoid gratuitous -–enable-… switches to the configure script - typically code should be good enough to be in Quagga, or it shouldn’t be there at all.
+In particular, please avoid gratuitous `--enable-...` switches to the configure script— typically code should be good enough to be in Quagga, or it shouldn’t be there at all.